Uganda Oil Refinery: Ownership

 In 2015, General Electric was expected to take up 50 percent and Jk Minerals Africa 10 percent.
 The government of Uganda proposed that the remaining 40 percent be divided among itself, Burundi, Kenya, Rwanda, and Tanzania in equal shares, except that Uganda would assume whatever ownership interests are not subscribed by the other countries.
 Kenya agreed to purchase a 2.5 percent interest in the refinery for an estimated KES:5.6 billion.
 As of 2016, it had not decided whether to increase that interest to the maximum of 8 percent, saying that it needed to further evaluate the project's commercial value in light of the government's budgetary constraints.

 In 2014 Burundi and Rwanda submitted letters of interest to Uganda.
-Burundi did not decided the extent of its ownership interest, waiting on the feasibility study of the refinery and a detailed statement of anticipated costs.
+Burundi did not decide the extent of its ownership interest, waiting on the feasibility study of the refinery and a detailed statement of anticipated costs.

 In 2016, Tanzania committed to pay US$150.4 million for 8 percent ownership in the refinery.

 In October 2016, it was reported that TotalEnergies of France had committed to acquiring 10 percent shareholding in the refinery.

 As of April 2018 the tentative ownership table was as follows:

+As of 30 March 2025, following the signing of the refinery implementation agreement on 29 March 2025, at State House Entebbe, the ownership table was as follows: